 They sell your house for more than you could get on your own and they market it beyond any homeowner’s capabilities.

 It sounds crazy to pay to sell your home, but it’s a service and one you’ll want to pay for.

 Even though you thought you were done paying closing costs when you bought your home, there are fees sellers pay to transfer their home to someone else.

 Since it’s such a large investment, it’s important that you have the right people by your side, which includes a great real estate agent.

-In this guide, we'll discuss how much the real estate commission is, who pays it, and how.
+In this article, we’ll discuss how much the real estate commission is, who pays it, and how.